tollwerk/gentoo-setup/Docs/04_Software/09_Postfix_Dovecot.md

 #info_log_path = /var/log/dovecot-info.log
 ```

-For every mail domain you want to serve, create a matching SSL certificat via `certbot` add a section like this:
+For every mail domain you want to serve, create a matching SSL certificate via `certbot` add a section like this:

 ```
 local_name mail.somedomain.com {